SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 ## Exercise 3.2 Configure the Audit Log Viewer Service

- In this exercise you will configure the SAP Audit Log Viewer service to see audit relevant log entries.
+ In this exercise you will configure the Audit Log Viewer Service to see audit relevant log entries.

 1. Open the **SAP BTP Cockpit**.